Is Spider Angioma Curable?

 Spider angiomas on the face are most common in fair-skinned people, but they can also happen in infants.
 There is no clear cause in most cases, but people with cirrhosis, as well as those pregnant or using oral contraceptives, also experience many spider angiomas.
 Angiomas in the form of spiders are not present at birth.

-Spider angiomas are usually less than 14 inches (0.5 centimetres) in diameter.
+Spider angiomas are usually less than 14 inches (0.5 centimeters) in diameter.
 They are non-toxic and cause no effects, but they can be unsightly.
 Spider angiomas that occur during pregnancy or when using oral contraceptives normally go away on their own 6 to 9 months after the baby is born or the oral contraceptive is stopped.

 Treatment for spider angiomas is not normally necessary, but if it is needed for aesthetic purposes, a doctor may use laser therapy or an electric needle to destroy the central blood vessel (electrodesiccation).